oesmith/puffing-billy/README.md

 they use cache avoidance techniques, but return practically the same response that most often does not affect your test results.

+`c.allow_params` is used to allow parameters of certain requests when caching.
+This is best used when a site has a large number of analytics and social buttons. `c.allow_params` is the opposite of `c.ignore_params`, a whitelist to a blacklist.
+In order to toggle between using one or the other, use `c.use_ignore_params`.

 `c.strip_query_params` is used to strip query parameters when you stub some requests with query parameters.
 Default value is true.
 For example, `proxy.stub('http://myapi.com/user/?country=FOO')` is considered the same as: `proxy.stub('http://myapi.com/user/?anything=FOO')` and